United Nations Special Rapporteur on Violence Against Women

 On 4 March 1994 the Human Rights Council passed Resolution 1994/45 on the question of integrating the rights of women into the human rights mechanisms of the United Nations and the elimination of violence against women.
 This Resolution established the mandate of the "Special Rapporteur on Violence Against Women its causes and consequences".
 The initial appointment was for a three-year period.
-As of November 2021 the special rapporteur was Reem Alsalem. who is controversial for her gender critical views and who according to legal scholar Jens Theilen is "using women’s rights as a tool to undermine trans rights."
+As of November 2021 the special rapporteur is Reem Alsalem, who is controversial for her gender critical views and who according to legal scholar Jens Theilen is "using women’s rights as a tool to undermine trans rights."

 Mandate

 The special rapporteur is mandated to seek and receive information on violence against women, recommend ways to eliminate violence against women at national, regional and intersectionality levels, and work collaboratively with the other United Nations human rights mechanisms.

 Country visits

 The special rapporteur is mandated to carry out country visits, often in conjunction with other special rapporteurs, independent experts or working groups.